Grace to you!

-May I advance that reflection further by suggesting that there are many bearers of the good news around us?
-News is about people, places and events; and the bearers of good news are people.
-It’s people who shine the light for everyone to see.
-It’s people who announce or live the story.
-It’s people who are witnesses of the Gospel.
+May I advance that reflection further by suggesting that there are many bearers of the good news around us too.
+News is about people, places, and events.
+Bearers of good news are people.
+It's people who shine the light for everyone to see.
+It's people who announce or live the story of delight.

-When the poor in India saw the unequalled care, love and attention of Mother Teresa of Calcutta, they found, after all, Christ in that woman of incredible virtue.
+When the poor in India saw the unequaled care, love, and attention of Mother Teresa of Calcutta, they found, after all, Christ in that woman of incredible virtue.
 She was indeed a sister of Jesus.
-You wouldn't need to second-guess the qualification of being a brother or sister of the Christ.
-The answer is straight from the horse’s mouth.
+You wouldn't need to second-guess the qualification of being a brother or sister of Christ.
+The answer is straight from the horse's mouth.

-Several times, you may have seen people in your circles who have been Christ to you; offering hope and inspiration by their words and lifestyle.
-Thank God for them and thank them too.
+Several times, you may have seen people in your circles who have been Christ to you, offering hope and inspiration by their words and lifestyle.
 Christ in us is the seed of that goodness.
 He lives on in his saints.

-In the spiritual life, it’s always inspiring to know many have gone the route of holiness in Christ in his Church before us; and that we would, by the grace of God, be part of the story.
+It's always inspiring to know many have gone the route of holiness.
+We would, by the grace of God, be part of the story.
 Someday.